 Turn The Tide Fund

-$1 from every item sold at SALINITY goes toward the organizations in our Turn The Tide Fund.
-You can make an additional one-time or recurring contribution by adding this item to your cart.
+1% of sales at Salinity go toward the organizations in our Turn The Tide Fund.
+You can also make an additional one-time or recurring contribution by adding this item to your cart.

 - Whidbey Island Nourishes' free food for kids

 - Island Senior Resources' healthy food for the elders

 - Whidbey Homeless Coalition's housing and care for those in need